 WIRES (Wide-Coverage Internet Repeater Enhancement System) is an Internet communication system which expands the range of amateur radio communication.
 For WIRES-X operation, an amateur node station connecting to the Internet is used as an access point connecting your wireless communication to the Internet.
 Your station can communicate with other amateur stations all over the world using a node within your radios range.

-Your Spout Springs Repeater is also linked to this system, allowing world-wide contacts to be made over the associations 2-Meter repeaters, and your own Technician license!
+Your Spout Springs Repeater has a node also on this system, allowing world-wide contacts to be made over the associations 2-Meter repeaters, and your own Technician license!

 “Will I have to buy a new radio?”

 ~Absolutely not!
 Analog users (the majority of us) can access the system.
 Wires-X on the repeater is Analog, therefor attempts to connect to the repeaters in Digital mode will be ignored.
 There are digital repeaters in our area, so be sure to check out the local repeater listings we have published HERE.

 “Can I turn the Wires-X System On/Off when I want to?”

 ~Not really!
 Because the SSRA is always connected/enabled, and we are usually in our own room.
 Pressing your PTT (Push-To-Talk) and pressing * on your DTMF keypad will disconnect the Spout Springs Repeater from the currently connected room (for about 15 seconds).
 Keep reading…